SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.11.md

 <!-- MR 10.2.0 [CU20]/10.3.0 [CU8] - FR 10.3.11 -->

-Up to now, when you opened a context menu with a text box containing a number with decimals, that number would incorrectly be replaced by "0.0".
-This would only happen when there are decimals in the default value of the parameter because Cube was trying to parse the default value with the current culture in the Windows machine.
+Up to now, when you opened a context menu with a text box containing a parameter value with decimals, that value would incorrectly be replaced by "0.0" when the default value of the parameter also contained decimals.

+The issue was due to Cube trying to parse the default value with the current culture in the Windows machine.

 #### Trending: Problem when trying to edit a multivariate pattern [ID_37433]